|

 the mind; categorizing the perception under sense perception, imaginal perception and intellectual knowledge and knowledge

-by presence: mental existence and mind's creativity).
 Though not a sensationalist, Mulla Sadra accepts direct

 involvement of sense in human knowledge.
 He regards "attention" and "awareness"